maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 ---

+---

 ### 🧠 What’s Next?

-We’re currently expanding this system toward **88 total semantic questions** — each designed to stretch the boundaries of logic, language, and imagination.
+We’re currently expanding this system toward **88 total semantic questions** —
+each designed to stretch the boundaries of logic, language, and imagination.

 More entries will be added soon.
-Stay tuned, and feel free to submit your own question for the Bla Bla Bla Engine to process.
+Feel free to submit your own questions for the Bla Bla Bla Engine to process.
+You just might uncover a sentence the universe wasn’t ready for.

 > Because sometimes, nonsense knows more than reason.

 ---

+### 💡 Reminder

+This is a **Beta Landing Page** — full version launches on **July 15**.
+The system and all `.txt` SDKs will be made fully public for exploration.

+> ✅ 100% open source
+> ✅ No login, no ads, no tracking, no spam
+> ✅ Just pure semantic magic inside a `.txt`

+> You don’t need a subscription to summon nonsense.
+> You just need language with a little pressure applied.